vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 and even periods of the day where I could not even notice anything unusual even after trying to focus on the area (unless I tensed it).

+### Thirty-four days later (2024-08-21)

+This summary was added the morning of the next day (2024-08-22).

+My symptoms stayed mostly similar to the past few days; for the most part, I did not have any noticeable gas, reflux, stomach rumble, or perceived constipation/tenesmus.
+I had continued mild pain, ranging from a 0 to a 1, in the same area as the previous day: below the belly button in the center and slight left, and occasionally shifting to the right area.

+However, shortly after dinner I felt a bit heavier than usual.
+I think the greater proportion of kale in my dinner meal may have resulted in some of the symptoms.
+I also had slightly more flatulence than usual, though nowhere near as much as when I had been having peas, lentils, sauerkraut, and broccoli.

 ## Current learnings

 I was updating [best practices around abdominal